 Step 1: Enable SCIM option in Miro

-To enable SCIM for your Miro Enterprise account, go to the Company settings > Enterprise integrations, enable the SCIM Provisioning feature.
+To enable SCIM for your Miro Enterprise plan, go to the Company settings > Enterprise integrations, enable the SCIM Provisioning feature.
 There you can get the Base URL and the API Token for configuring your IdP.

 Step 2: Configure your Identity Provider